rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 ### Operating system

-Unless stated otherwise on the project page, all [rollyourown.xyz](https://rollyourown.xyz) projects are written and tested to deploy to an Ubuntu Linux server, so unless you are sure you know what you are doing, make sure that your host server is running **Ubuntu 20.04 LTS**.
+Unless stated otherwise on the project page, all [rollyourown.xyz](https://rollyourown.xyz) projects are written and tested to deploy to an Ubuntu Linux server, so unless you are sure you know what you are doing, make sure that your host server is running **Ubuntu 20.04 LTS or 22.04 LTS**.

 ## Automated host server setup